marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 });
 ```

 This little example shows how you can use it.
-First, of all, you need to create a new instance of the server and intercept request from the given page, after this, each request in this page will be handled by the server.
+First of all, you need to create a new instance of the server and intercept requests from the given page, after this, each request in this page will be handled by the server.

 Now you only have to design your API and create a contract, stub the server and write your unit test and real code.
-This separation from the backend gives you the freedom to develop new features without caring about backend implementation, storing or removing users from DB, etc.
+This separation from the backend gives you the freedom to develop new features without caring about the backend implementation, storing or removing users from DB, etc.

 ### Page object

-Puppeteer API is amazing but wasn't made as an assert library, lucky me, It's very easy to implement each asserts you want to do, for this, I made a set of wrappers for each element, input, button, select, etc. This pattern is called *page object*, it's well known, helps you write cleaner tests by encapsulating information about the elements on your application page.
+Puppeteer API is amazing, however it wasn't made as an assert library, lucky me, It's very easy to implement each assert you may want to use.
+For this, I made a set of wrappers for each element, input, button, select, etc. This pattern is called *page object*, it's well known, and helps you write cleaner tests by encapsulating information about the elements on your application page.

 **Puppeteer utils**
 ```javascript